datadog-tools/datadog-exporter/README.md

 #### Configuration

 - Configure an "organizations_config.yml" file in your base path.
 This file will define the keys you want to import and the placeholders you want to replace.
+This way, the importer tool will replace the placeholders with the values of your environment and will only use the defined template keys when importing a monitor.

 ```yaml
 :monitors: